 REGISTRATION UPON ARRIVAL (Hard copy or by email)

 As established by the By-Laws of Paniolo Hale, all owners and visitors must register at the office (Unit U-4) within 12 hours of arrival.
 It is essential for our staff to know who is on the property for everyone’s security AND for evacuation purposes in the event of fire.

 For the privacy of our owners and guests, we no longer use the clipboard/sign-in list for registration.

-Forms and copies of “Q” codes can be placed in the drop box in the office OR emailed to John Pele, our Resident Manager, at email@example.com
+The Registration Form can be placed in the drop box in the office (Unit U-4) OR emailed to John Pele, our Resident Manager, at firstname.lastname@example.org

 No copier or scanner?
 No problem.
-Take a photo of the completed registration form and the negative COVID tests, and email those through your smartphone.
+Take a photo of the completed registration form and email those through your smartphone.
 Please be sure that the form is clear and readable in your photos.